LivelyDismay/magnum-opus/faq.md

 Download these files manually, paste them into your `downloads` folder that you specified for Wabbajack, then rerun the installation.

-If you're getting a lot of "unable to download" errors in Wabbajack, then log out of Nexus within Wabbajack, then log back in.
+If you're getting a lot of "unable to download" errors in Wabbajack outside of the base game files and the files mentioned above, then log out of Nexus within Wabbajack, then log back in.
 Once you've done that, try downloading again.

 [[Top]](#table-of-contents)